Getting smoke odours out of your Home

 Use an Odour Neutraliser

 Even if you strictly follow all the advice above this will only help reduce the extent of the problem, if you smoke in your home then inevitably the cigarette smoke smell well get everywhere with tar ash and oil deposits being left throughout the home which are very hard to remove.
 Fortunately there are professional odour neutralisers that can completely eliminate the smell from the air.
 The PowAir range is a professional odour neutraliser available at consumer level and should be the essential ingredient of a smoking home.
 This product is not like other brands which merely mask the odourous smell, but the PowAir molecules – when dispersed in the air and come into contact with odourous particles, physically bind to the volatile organic compounds and render the smell null and inert.
 More information on the science of PowAir can be found here.
-What’s more this is an organic, non toxic and environmentally safe product that is safe to use around people pets and plants.
+What’s more this is a natural product that is safe to use around people and pets.
 PowAir comes in an array of different forms and sizes to suit all odourous problems, from the small scale to large industrial scale problems.
 For the use of eliminating cigarette smoke odours from your home it would be recommended to use either, the PowAir Spray, PowAir Gel, PowAir Block, PowAir Mist with PowAir Mist dispenser.
 Odour neutralisation will need to be carried out though for as long as the source of the odour is present.

 Your Clothing and your Breath